-The network is managed and maintained through separate agreements between Environment Canada and the provincial and territorial authorities or other parties of interest.
+The national hydrometric program is carried out under formal agreements signed between Environment Canada and each of the provinces and Indian and Northern Affairs Canada representing the territories in 1975, under the Canada Water Act.
+The agreements provide for the collection of surface water quantity data on a national basis, with costs shared according to specific interests and needs.
+The hydrometric program's network of water level and stream flow stations is managed and maintained through separate agreements between Environment Canada and the provincial and territorial authorities or other parties of interest.
 Each agreement establishes a Coordinating Committee composed of members representing all parties to the agreement.
 The committee meets at least once a year to plan and continually review the water quantity survey network.
 Among its more specific tasks, a committee would, for example: